AI Keyboards vs Grammarly: Which Works Best for Professionals?

 So what exactly is an AI keyboard?
 And how's it different from Grammarly?
 These are questions I get all the time from colleagues who're struggling with their writing tools.

 AI keyboards are smart keyboard applications that replace your device's default keyboard with one powered by artificial intelligence.
-Unlike traditional keyboards, they don't just register keystrokes - they actively predict text, correct grammar, suggest better phrasing, and even adapt to your writing style over time.
-The magic happens right where you're typing, whether that's WhatsApp, Gmail, or a Google Doc.
+Unlike traditional keyboards, they don't just register keystrokes - they actively predict text, correct grammar, suggest better phrasing, and adapt to your writing style in real-time.
+In 2026, the latest AI keyboards use advanced language models that understand context across conversations, remember your preferences, and can even switch tone mid-sentence based on who you're messaging.
+The magic happens right where you're typing, whether that's WhatsApp, Gmail, Slack, or any other app.

 Grammarly, on the other hand, functions primarily as a writing assistant that integrates with various platforms through browser extensions, desktop apps, and mobile keyboards.
 It focuses on checking grammar, spelling, and style across your writing.